vskorjanc/pero-pipes/docs/general/file-naming-convention.md

 The substrate and the pixel name are separated by an underscore.
 The rest of the file name is delimited by a dot.
 This allows you to add **additional info** relevant only for you in the file name by separating it from the first part by a dot.
 Substrate names should therefore **not contain** an **underscore** or a **dot**.
 !!! tip
-    Want to include your old batches?
-Windows has a [convenient tool]() for renaming multiple files at once.
+    Want to include your **old batches**?
+Windows has a [convenient tool](https://docs.microsoft.com/en-us/windows/powertoys/powerrename) for renaming multiple files at once.

 ## ✔ Valid file names: